-Example: You’re writing an article about teaching a dog to roll over.
-The first step you write is “Ask your dog to lie down” and, in case people haven’t taught their dog to do that, you could link straight from those words to an article on your website that you wrote about teaching a dog to lie down.
+Back to the example!
+You’re writing an article about teaching a dog to roll over.
+The first step you write is “Ask your dog to lie down” and, in case people haven’t taught their dog to do that, you could link straight from those words to an article on your site about teaching a dog to lie down.
 Then, at the bottom of your “lie down” article, you could encourage people to try teaching their dog to roll over next.

 Start building credible external linking

 External links can be inbound (links from other websites to your site) or outbound (links from your site to other websites).
-And it’s good to have both as long as you are linking to and being linked from good, relevant websites.
+It’s good to have both:

-- Inbound links: These are really good to have, as long as the websites that are linking to you have good quality content.
-If you want to grow your inbound links, think about where your content would be a valuable asset, and reach out to those specific websites, bloggers, and brands.
+- Inbound links: These are good to have, if the websites that are linking to you have good quality content.
+If you want to grow your inbound links, think about where your content would be an asset, and reach out to those specific websites, bloggers, and brands.
 Reach out with a personal, well-thought-out message, not a form letter.